🔍 공개 퀴즈 검색

 1. Improved ecosystem health

-2. Only plants to be affected
+2. Only plant species to be affected

-4. No change to ecosystem
+4. No change to the ecosystem

 Parasites differ from predators because: